Stanley007-create/Kaza-Landing-page/README.md

 # Kaza Landing Page
-A simple landing page built for our community project.
+A simple landing page for our community project built for kaza